 Mr. Takasaki is also very active in international exchanges, and he has recently begun speaking with foreigners through use of Google Translate.
 Why not enjoy a conversation with this “Sennin” over a nice cup of coffee?

 For foreign tourists who are not yet familiar with onsen culture, private or family baths are a good option.

 Now, we will focus more closely on the main subject; the onsen!
-Originally this hot spring was part of the home but has been opened up to guests, but although it is small it is very calm.
+Originally this hot spring was part of the home but has been opened up to guests.
+And although it is small, it is very calm.

-At this onsen, not only is the onsen in a handmade rock bath, but they also use water with no reuse, sourced straight from an onsen source.
+At this onsen, not only is the spring in a handmade rock bath, but they also do not reuse water, which comes straight from an onsen source.
 It is a small but nice space with blue painted images on the walls and the work of a French artist on the door.
 Additionally, you can rent a towel if you forget to bring one, so feel free to stop by this onsen on a whim.